jada-garofalo/jada-garofalo/README.md

 hi !!

-My name is Jada Garofalo, and I am currently a senior at Syracuse University studying Physics and Neuroscience.
+My name is Jada Garofalo, and I am currently a senior at Syracuse University studying Physics, Neuroscience, and Mathematics..

 I can be reached via email at jagarofa@syr.edu for professional stuff.